hilton/hilton.github.com/blog/_posts/2021-11-30-jargon-centric-naming.md

 If you build accounting software, for example, perhaps the size of your accounting glossary matters more than your English thesaurus.
 An alternative approach to naming things might focus on a controlled vocabulary of domain language, rather than the size of the general English vocabulary.
-After all, each subject matter domains brings its own list of jargon: domain-driven design’s [ubiquitous language](https://martinfowler.com/bliki/UbiquitousLanguage.html).
+After all, each subject matter domain brings its own list of jargon: domain-driven design’s [ubiquitous language](https://martinfowler.com/bliki/UbiquitousLanguage.html).

 Using domain jargon only helps if everyone knows what it means, which is why a [living glossary](living-glossary) helps people without subject matter expertise, such as software developers.
-Ideally, someone else writes your glossary for you, which is what happens when you limit jargon to things that have Wikipedia pages.
+Ideally, someone else writes your glossary for you, such as when you limit jargon to things that already have Wikipedia pages.
 You have to document the rest.

 ## Controlled languages